- Is there a user manual?

 - there are confusing navigation hints and false alarms

 As you navigate along a GPX/KML route, Routes saves the really gone coordinates.
-You can find this route either in the folder ‘downloads‘ (all new versions of Routes) or in the folder ‘Android data\route-navigation\files‘.
+You can find this route either in the folder ‘downloads‘ or in the folder ‘Android data\route-navigation\files‘.
 All newer versions of Routes offer a ‘save’ or ‘share’ dialog.
 So you can choose the directory yourself.

 Please note that Routes does not save the GPX file until the navigation is really finished.
 This is the case when you load a new other GPX/KML file or the app starts and 6 hours have passed.
 These mechanisms ensure that you can ‘Continue‘ navigating the same route even after a long break.

 - Routes may stop on some Huawei devices (known on P20) when photos are taken during a navigatoin or recording.
 This is manufacturer-specific.